espruino/EspruinoDocs/devices/Wii.md

                   |________|
 ```

-Once wired up, you can use the Wii nunchuck with just the following:
+Once wired up, you can use the Wii nunchuck with just the following - using the [[wii_nunchuck.js]] module:

 ```